Inversion-Based Style Transfer with Diffusion Models

 \subsection{Textual Inversion}

-In order to accomplish creativity transfer, we aim to get the intermediate representation of a pre-trained text-to-image model for a specific painting.
+We aim to get the intermediate representation of a pre-trained text-to-image model for a specific painting.
 SDMs utilize CLIP text embedding as the condition in text-to-image generation.
 The CLIP text encoding contains two processes of tokenization and parameterization.
 An input text is first transformed into a token, which is an index in a pre-defined dictionary, for each word or sub-word.
 After that, each token is associated with a distinct embedding vector that can be located using an index.
-We set the concept of a picture as a placeholder ``[C]'', and its tokenized corresponding text embedding as a learnable vector $\hat{v}$. $[C]$ is in the normal language domain, and $\hat{v}$ is in the text latent space.
-By assuming a $[C]$ that does not exist in real language, we create a ``new word'' for a certain painting image that cannot be expressed in normal language.
+We set the concept of a picture as a placeholder ``[C]'', and its tokenized corresponding text embedding as a learnable vector $\hat{v}$. $[C]$ is in the normal language domain, and $\hat{v}$ is in the textual space.
+By assuming a $[C]$ that does not exist in real language, we create a ``new word'' for a certain artistic image that cannot be expressed in normal language.
 To obtain $\hat{v}$, we need to design constraints as supervision that relies on a single image.
-An instinctive way to learn $\hat{v}$ is by direct optimization, which is minimizing the LDM loss of a single image:
+An instinctive way to learn $\hat{v}$ is by direct optimization~\cite{gal2022image}, which is minimizing the LDM loss of a single image:

-where $y$ denotes the painting image, $v_\theta(y)$ is a learnable vector, $z \sim E(x),\epsilon \sim \mathcal{N}(0, 1)$.
+where $y$ denotes the artistic image, $v_\theta(y)$ is a learnable vector, $z \sim E(x),\epsilon \sim \mathcal{N}(0, 1)$.
 However, this optimization-based approach is inefficient, and it is difficult to obtain accurate embeddings without overfitting with a single image as training data.

 Thanks to CLIP's aligned latent space of image embedding and text embedding, it provides powerful guidance for our optimization process.
 We propose a learning method based on multi-layer cross attention.
 The input artistic image is first sent into the CLIP image encoder and gives image embeddings.
 By performing multi-layer attention on these image embeddings, the key information of the image can be quickly obtained.
 The CLIP image encoder $\tau_\theta$ projects $y$ to an image embedding $\tau_\theta(y)$.
 The multi-layer cross attention starts with $v_0 = \tau_\theta(y)$.
 Then each layer is implementing $\operatorname{Attention}(Q, K, V)=\operatorname{softmax}\left(\frac{Q K^T}{\sqrt{d}}\right) \cdot V$ with: